Anish-U/Travel-Finder/README.md

 ## 🧐 About

 This a Desktop App made using a JavaScript framework Electron JS.
-The Travel finder app helps you find different flight details between to airports on a desired date range.
+The Travel finder app helps you find different flight details between airports on a desired date range.

 This app takes in departure and arrival details (airports and dates) and shows you the results of all the flights available with price details.